Simpatico

 The simpatico

-module exposes a small set of isomorphic vanilla javascript libraries with no dependencies: utility functions core
+npm module exposes a small set of isomorphic vanilla javascript libraries with no dependencies: utility functions core

 , a transducer function combine

-, a novel data structure stree
+, a novel multiverse data structure stree

 , and a runtime type system called friendly